saidzbiri/Basic-Kata-Bank-Account-Angular/README.md

 ## Development server

 Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Navigate to `http://localhost:4200/login`.

+Log in with the username 'szbiri' and password '2022'

 The application will be connected to backend application running in `http://localhost:8080/`